 It’s one of the best ways to create a graveyard atmosphere…it just isn’t as spooky without it!

-And with the inexpensive fog machines* that are available these days, it is really easy to do.
+And with these inexpensive fog machines* , it is really easy to do.

 However, there is a trick to making thick fog that actually stays on the ground…find out how to make great Halloween cemetery fog HERE.

 Add A Halloween Cemetery Archway Entrance

 The next one of my Halloween graveyard ideas is to make sure there’s a defined entrance.
 And an archway definitely does that!